 Chronic Obstructive Pulmonary Disease (COPD): How to Qualify for Social Security Disability

 Chronic obstructive pulmonary disease, or COPD, refers to a collection of lung diseases characterized by obstructed airflow making breathing difficult.
 The most common diseases are emphysema and chronic bronchitis.
-Both cause excessive inflammatory processes that eventually lead to abnormalities in lung structure and both are progressive conditions that deteriorate over time.
+Both cause excessive inflammatory processes that eventually lead to abnormalities in lung structure, and both are progressive conditions that deteriorate over time.
 COPD symptoms include shortness of breath, wheezing, and coughing.
-In addition, COPD adds to the work of the heart and can cause pulmonary heart disease.
+Also, COPD adds to the work of the heart and can cause pulmonary heart disease.
 Treatment for COPD can include oxygen therapy, pulmonary rehabilitation, and various medications.

 Click here to begin your application for disability benefits.

 The Social Security Administration has an impairments listing manual (called the blue book) which includes an official disability listing for COPD.
 COPD is evaluated under Listing 3.02 for chronic pulmonary insufficiency and outlines specific criteria.
-If your COPD condition meets, or is equivalent to 3.02, you can automatically qualify for Social Security disability benefits (SSDI) or Supplemental Security Income (SSI) benefits.
+If your COPD condition meets or is equivalent to 3.02, you can automatically qualify for Social Security disability benefits (SSDI) or Supplemental Security Income (SSI) benefits.